 Another issue is tracking impact.
 Every non-profit wants to improve the condition of their clients.
 And every non-profit wants to track that improvement.
 In fact, their future funding may depend on it.
 When they don’t know what happens to their client when they graduate their program or leave their care, they don’t know the effect they may have had.

 In an era where data is everywhere, and where data is everything, service organizations should be able to use this data in a coordinated way, with the client at the center, to fulfill their collective missions.
-That is where Solve Smart Cities come in.
+That is where Solve comes in.